lgjtt/lgjtt.github.io/_pages/about.md

 I am a researcher in machine learning, focusing on **robust representation learning under label scarcity and data heterogeneity**.
 My research lies at the intersection of:

 - Multi-view / Multi-modal Learning
 - Weakly & Semi-supervised Learning
-- Noisy and Incomplete Data Modeling
+- High-Dimensional and Incomplete Data Modeling
-- Cross-view Alignment and Consistency Learning
-- AI for Industrial Systems and Biomedical Applications

 ---